-If the Email and Password fields both contain the correct values when the button is clicked, the first condition will evaluate to true and its case will be executed, opening the Account Overview page.
+If the Email and Password fields both contain the correct values when the button is clicked, the first condition will evaluate to true and its case will be executed, opening the Account Dashboard page.
 The second case will not be evaluated at all.

 If, however, one of the two fields doesn't contain the correct value when the button is clicked, the first condition will evaluate to false and its case will not be executed.
 The prototype will then move on to the second case and evaluate its condition.
 The second case has no condition, so it gets executed by default, and the error message is displayed.

 Tip: Placing an ELSE case with no condition at the end of an IF / ELSE chain is a common way to create a catch-all or "default" case that will always be executed when all other conditions in the chain above it fail.
 Don't put any other ELSE cases after it, though — their conditions will never be evaluated since the default case evaluates to true automatically.